softprops/porteurbars/README.md

 ### github releases

-You can get up and going download a binary directly from [github releases](https://github.com/softprops/porteurbars/releases).
+You can get up and going by downloading a binary directly from [github releases](https://github.com/softprops/porteurbars/releases).

 ```bash
 $ cd $HOME/bin